fs0sp/portfolio/README.md

 Examples of my work, including projects and case studies

 ### Technologies Used
-Reacjs
+- ReactJs
-Tailwind
+- TailwindCSS

 ### Credits
-react-icons for the icon fonts used in the design.
+- react-icons for the icon fonts used in the design.
-Google Fonts for the custom fonts used in the design.
+- Google Fonts for the custom fonts used in the design.

 ### License
 This project is licensed under the MIT License - see the LICENSE file for details.